alefisico/reana-tutorial/episodes/SUSYexample.md

 ---
 title: "A simple analysis from SUSY"
-teaching:
+teaching: 15
-exercises:
+exercises: 5
 ---

 :::::: questions
- - question 1
+ - Are there more useful Snakemake flags that one can use?
- - question 2
+ - How does Snakemake ensure a consistent and isolated environment for each rule's execution when using containerized environments?
 ::::::

 :::::: objectives
- - objective 1
+ - Understand the needs of each workflow.
- - objective 2
+ - Understand how to use Snakemake with containerized environments to ensure consistent and isolated execution of workflow rules.
 ::::::

 After learning the basics about Snakemake using dummy processes, let's use a simple example from a SUSY analysis to expand the Snakemake capabilites.